GuillermoBustosPerez/In-between-methods/Bustos-Pérez-et-al-Between-Methods.md

 identified by the SVM with polynomial kernel.
 While a notable confusion exists between discoidal and Hierarchical Discoid products, the general performance value of F1 (0.647) is still quite high along with an excellent/good AUC value (0.82).
-The confusion matrix (Figure 8) shows clearly that most products from discoidal reduction sequences will be confused with Hierarchical Discoid products while their misclassification with Levallois is residual.
+The confusion matrix shows clearly that most products from discoidal reduction sequences will be confused with Hierarchical Discoid products while their misclassification with Levallois is residual.
 Hierarchical Discoid products present the lowest values of classification metrics.
 General performance metric F1 presents a value of 0.56 along with relatively low values of sensitivity (0.562) and